0x4f48/usbrelay/README.md

 You are ready to send commands.

-If you need to receive response messages, open another terminal and run "cat" command after seeting the baudrate as shown above.
+If you need to receive response messages, open another terminal and run "cat" command after setting the baudrate as shown above.

 Run "cat" to get responses.